emeryao/typed-dingtalk/README.md

 [`dingtalk.js`](https://g.alicdn.com/dingding/open-develop/2.3.0/dingtalk.js) Version `2.3.0`

 ### About the jsdoc comment
-* all Chinese punctuations in comments are removed
+* all Chinese punctuations in comments have been removed
 * a comment quoted by `"` means it is directly copy/paste from the official documentaion
 * a comment quoted by `'` means it is copied from the official documentation and had been modified
     > a common scenario is removing some useless messages like `"the type is number blablabla"`
 * a comment has no quotes means it is written by myself

 ## Last Update
-`2018.08.24`
+`2018.08.28`